imartemy1524/scalable_airdrops_withdrawable/README.md

-# Scalable Airdrop System with date start
+# Scalable Airdrop System with date start / date end

 This repository contains an implementation of a Scalable Airdrop System for the TON blockchain.
 It can be used to distribute Jettons on-chain to any number of wallets.